Steve Trimper

-Steve Trimper is an American college baseball coach who is currently the head coach for the Stetson Hatters baseball team out of the ASUN Conference.
+Steve Trimper is an American college baseball coach who recently was the head coach for the Stetson Hatters baseball team out of the ASUN Conference.
 Previously, he served as the head coach at Maine from 2006 to 2016 and Manhattan from 1999 to 2005.
 An alumnus of Eastern Connecticut State University, Trimper played baseball there from 1990 to 1992 and was a member of the Warriors' 1990 Division III national championship team.

 Coaching career

 Assistant coaching

 After he graduated from Eastern Connecticut in 1992, Trimper worked for two years as the associate head coach at Division III Wentworth.
 His first Division I position came at Vermont, where he served as an assistant under head coach Bill Currier from 1995 to 1998.
 He also earned his master's degree in administration from the university in 1997.

 During the summers of 1996 and 1997, Trimper was the head coach of the Eastern Tides of the New England Collegiate Baseball League.